controllercustom/wifi_control/README.md

 ![iPad Safari WiFiControl screen](./images/ipad/voice_control.jpg)

-Safari is connected to the webserver on the WiFi board with Voice Control enabled.
+Safari is connected to the web server on the WiFi board with Voice Control enabled.
 Since the application is trivial, there are only two options on the web page for LED on and LED off.
 The targets are large as possible to make them easy to press.
 The LED on the WiFi board can be controlled by touching the